 US Alpine Athlete

 My goal is to race in the slalom and team event.
-I should know around January 25 if I’ve made it into the top four Americans in the World Cup slalom standings to qualify.
-I’ve taken part in the 2010 and 2014 Olympics but these Games would be unique given the geopolitical tensions between the US and North Korea which should make this an interesting trip.
+I just qualified to compete in the Games in January after coming back from four knee surgeries in the past two and a half years.
+I’ve taken part in the 2010 and 2014 Olympics but these Games will be unique given the geopolitical tensions between the US and North Korea which should make this an interesting trip.
 I’m sure it’ll be pretty secure, more so than Sochi.
-I don’t have a specific goal at the moment as I’m mostly focused on coming back from four knee surgeries in the past two and a half years.
-My first race this November will mark 34 months since my last race.

 03.02.2017, Pyeong Chang, Korea (KOR):